SpreeHertz/currently-playing-bio/README.md

 Leave `current_bio` empty if you only want to show the currently playing song.

 > Note: Use it at your own risk.
 Don't abuse the APIs.
-Your account may get blocked by Instagram.
+Your account may get blocked by Instagram if you do so.